Food Culture Project Complete!

 The food project follows on Learning Life’s first international project, completed in 2017, which involved lower-income families in the USA, Senegal and Jordan in learning about community through photos they took, shared and discussed, culminating in a photo album featuring selected photos from their different vantage points in the world.
 Click here for results of that project.

-This second international project, part of Learning Life’s Citizen Diplomacy Initiative (CDI), was completed in collaboration with the Georgetown University School of Medicine’s Community Health Division.
+This second international project, part of Learning Life’s Family Diplomacy Initiative (FDI), was completed in collaboration with the Georgetown University School of Medicine’s Community Health Division.
 That collaboration has thus far resulted in three research conference presentations about the food cultures of some of Learning Life’s families in the USA, El Salvador and Senegal, based on interviews, field observations, and surveys we conducted with them.
 You can learn more about that research here and here.